joneland/joneland.github.io/_drafts/gemfire-server.md

 }
 {% endhighlight %}

-By simply creating a running cache server with JMX enabled, the populating of regions can easily be performed from test scenarios.
+Then within the cache server code, a populate method can be exposed to allow a class implementing CacheItem to be added to a region.

+{% highlight java linenos %}
+public void populate(CacheRegion region, CacheItem cacheItem) {
+	cache.getRegion(region.name()).put(cacheItem.getId(), cacheItem);
+}
+{% endhighlight %}

+For this grocery store cache example, it would make sense to populate the cache with a grocery.
+The override of toString is to allow the contents of a cache region to be asserted in a test.

+{% highlight java linenos %}
+public class Grocery implements CacheItem {
+	private static final long serialVersionUID = -1145880717859373291L;

+	private int id;
+	private String name;
+	private String price;

+	public Grocery(int id, String name, String price) {
+		this.id = id;
+		this.name = name;
+		this.price = price;
+	}

+	@Override
+	public int getId() {
+		return id;
+	}

+	@Override
+	public String toString() {
+		return format("id: %d, name: %s, price: %s", id, name, price);
+	}
+}
+{% endhighlight %}

 ### Printing Items in a Region
 Due to issues with external systems, we ended up using this cache in our smoke environment (our first integrated environment we deploy to).
 We found it useful to be able to view the contents of a cache region at any given time.
-Retrieving the contents of a region on the cache is also super simple:
+Retrieving the contents of a region on the cache is also straight forward.

 {% highlight java linenos %}
 public String print(CacheRegion region) {